 Consider the Source: Is the person who gave the criticism jealous of you, having a bad day, or upset about something else?

-Focus on the Behavior: Recognizing the specific behaviors criticized makes it easier to accept the criticism and make any necessary improvements.
+Focus on the Behavior: Recognizing the specific behaviors criticized makes it easier to accept the criticism and make improvements.

 Don’t Over-Personalize: If a friend criticizes you for being late, she isn’t necessarily saying you’re a bad friend or an uncaring person, so don’t say it to yourself.